Each day you face pressure to make high-quality, high-velocity decisions. Here's how to make sure your ethics are able to keep up.

 Similarly, Marines speak about the “70% solution”: making a decision with 70% of the information you would like to have allows you to move quickly without acting too rashly.
 Make your 70% count by making sure it includes ethical concerns, not just strategic or financial concerns.

 Speed poses a greater problem when we’re facing a strong temptation to act unethically.
 Do you know what ethical challenges or temptations are likely to arise in your organization or industry?
 Make sure your employees take extra time to make these decisions by instituting an official cooling off period, a required approval, or standard period of deliberation for important moral decisions.
+Recent research also points to the power of a simple, silent pause.
+The researchers behind a study forthcoming in the Journal of Applied Psychology coached negotiators to pause for at least three seconds and sit in silence.
+This pause helped the negotiators nudge themselves and others away from an overly competitive thinking and toward more constructive win-win thinking.
+As a result, they were able to were able to "grow the pie" and create more value for themselves and for their counterpart in the negotiation.

 When we're in a rush it’s easy to lose sight of the rules, norms, and possible consequences that normally guide us to do the right thing.
 Make the moral norms and the consequences very clear and accessible.
 When clear prototypes for ethical decisions come to mind, or when we have practiced ethical decision-making through scenarios and role-playing, we can make the right choice more quickly.